 I know, I know—trying to brush a Chihuahua’s teeth can feel like trying to clean the teeth of a very tiny, very angry shark.
 But dental health is the #1 secret to longevity.

 Because their mouths are so small, their teeth are crowded, which leads to plaque buildup and gum disease.
-That bacteria doesn’t just stay in the mouth; it can travel through the bloodstream and damage their heart and kidneys.
+Those bacteria don’t just stay in the mouth; they can travel through the bloodstream and damage the heart and kidneys.
 Regular brushing and professional cleanings are the best way to add years to their life.

 3. High-Quality Fuel for High-Energy Pups